 Splash pads – also known affectionately as “spraygrounds” – have become increasingly popular in recent years.
 The unique and individual water features give kids lots of opportunities to experience and explore while cooling off in the heat.
 Since there’s no water of any depth at a splash pad, parents can relax a little more and let their kids – of all ages – run with a bit more freedom.

 North Texas cities have responded rapidly to the growing demand for splash pads and Frisco is no exception.
-Frisco boasts three city-run splash pads, all of them open from May 15 – September 30 from 8:00 a.m. to 8:00 p.m.
-(These hours have been known to be affected by occasional water restrictions).
+Frisco boasts three city-run splash pads, all of them typically open from May 15 – September 30 from 8:00 a.m. to 8:00 p.m.
+(These dates were adjusted in 2020 to meet COVID-19-related guidelines, but they are OPEN.)

 Frisco Splash Parks Offer Hours of Free, Safe Summer Fun